Last updated on April 18th, 2022

 It is a must to check with the concerned healthcare provider about the frequency, at what times of the day a test is required, and what should be done if the test results are low or high.
 How often a test is required depends upon patient’s type of diabetes and his or her treatment plan.

 - Type 1: If a person has type 1 diabetes, he or she must test their sugar levels 4-10 times a day.
 The person can test prior to food intake (may it be, meals or snacks), before and after exercising, before going to bed, and also at night.
-As type 1 diabetes is characterized by inability to form enough insulin.
-Thus, a person must check more often to confirm that the person has adequate insulin to keep his or her blood sugar within required limits.
+As type 1 diabetes is characterized by the inability to form enough insulin.
+Thus, a person must check more often to confirm that the person has adequate insulin to keep his or her blood sugar within the required limits.

 - Type 2: If a patient has type 2 or gestational diabetes, testing can be done 2-4 times per day, based upon whether insulin is being used or not.
 Usually, the person can test before taking